PART VISanitation (continued)

-(2) Where it is not reasonably practicable to provide a toilet room pursuant to subsection (1), the employer shall provide a toilet room that is readily accessible to employees and is
+(2) If it is not feasible to provide a toilet room in accordance with subsection (1), the employer shall provide a toilet room that is readily accessible to employees and is

 6.12 Every toilet room shall be fitted on the inside with a locking device that can be opened from the outside in an emergency.